 fmap_plot(radius_inner = 125, ncircles = 8, geo_centre = bstreet_pump, geo_points = cholera_deaths, sum = "cholera.deaths")

-Using fmap to aggregate and map cholera deaths around the Broad Street Pump in Soho using digitised data from John Snow's seminal study.
+An example of the Fresnel Map. fmap has been used to aggregate and map cholera deaths around the Broad Street Pump in Soho using digitised data from John Snow's seminal study.
 Each concentric circular zone (or annuli) is equal in area.
 Data Source: Robin Wilson's Blog.